 Statement

-Quilts are like gender.
-They shape and fold and mend and express and embrace and confuse and become.
+In this way, quilts are like gender, holders of multiple truths.
 They are both an everyday object and extraordinary holders of spirit; a breathing thing that is both and neither and something else completely.
 People ask if my art is craft or fine art.
 As a genderqueer person, attempts to establish resolutes of either/or amuses and excites me.
 In art as in life, complication is the conduit to radical transcendence.
-My quilts are portals–to intimacy, to inspiration, to spirit, to each other, and myself.
-My art endeavors to encapsulate these multitudes, to offer the viewer a container for their transcendent and most human needs.

-My artistic practice lives in the reverb of simultaneity: despair-hope, loss-joy, dis-connection, in-decision – where aliveness finds weight and heft when framed by the fact of death.
-Fabric holds this reverb well.
+Fabric holds this reverb of simultaneity well.
 The repurposed textiles I use have their own stories, have lived a life or multiple lives, told by variations of vibrant colors and textures.
-Quilts, unconstrained by a canvas dimension, become the shape and size the spirit of the work requires.This sustainable art practice offers a cycle of giving and receiving materials, a microcosm of a meaningful life.
+Quilts, unconstrained by a canvas dimension, become the shape and size the spirit of the work requires.
+This sustainable art practice offers a cycle of giving and receiving materials, a microcosm of a meaningful life.
+Aliveness finds weight and heft when framed by the fact of death.